f5devcentral/f5-agility-labs-waf/docs/waf241/module1-elevated-bot/lab1/lab1.rst

 **Balanced Mode Bot Profile Template Benefits**

-* Defines a moderate security policy that performs advanced verification of Browsers
+* Defines a moderate security policy that performs advanced verification of Browsers.
-* Blocks Malicious Bots that bypass signature checks
+* Blocks Malicious Bots that bypass signature checks.
-* Initiates a CAPTCHA challenge for Suspicious Browsers
+* Initiates a CAPTCHA challenge for Suspicious Browsers.
-* Strong verification of Mobile Apps using Anti-Bot Mobile Security SDK (Add-on required)
+* Strong verification of Mobile Apps using Anti-Bot Mobile Security SDK (Add-on required).
 * Limits the total request rate produced by Unknown bots and allows Trusted and Untrusted Bots.
 * Malicious Bots and Suspicious Browsers are identified by using both anomaly detection algorithms and bot signatures.
 * This mode provides an advanced protection level with reduced latency impact because Browser verification is performed by injecting challenge in HTTP response.

 .. image:: images/prof_types.png
   :width: 600 px

 -  Estimated time for completion: **25** **minutes**

 ..
-IMPORTANT:: If you are continuing your lab session from WAF 101 or 102 with the same deployment, please disable any previously configured security profiles on the Virtual Server and skip down to "Configuring Bot Defense”.
-New students start at step 1.
+IMPORTANT:: If you are continuing your lab session from WAF101 or WAF102 with the same deployment, please disable any previously configured security profiles on the Virtual Server and skip down to "Configuring Bot Defense”.
+New students start at Step 1.

 .. image:: images/blank_vs.png
   :width: 600 px